💡 Everything you need to know about aqueous coating in packaging

 Dry erase: An alternative to laminate, dry-erase AQ coating achieves a high gloss effect and is an inexpensive solution.

 The Aqueous Coating Process

-There are considerations to keep in mind when printing with aqueous coating and to apply it throughout an entire sheet.
-An appropriate heaviness and text weight can prevent the paper from curling, wrinkling or losing its shape.
+Additionally appropriate paper weight and text weight can prevent the paper from curling, wrinkling or losing its shape.

 The Benefits of Aqueous Coating